webpack/webpack.js.org/src/content/concepts/index.md

 T> Learn more about JavaScript modules and webpack modules [here](/concepts/modules).

-Since version 4.0.0, __webpack does not require a configuration file__ to bundle your project; nevertheless, it is [incredibly configurable](/configuration) to better fit your needs.
+Since version 4.0.0, __webpack does not require a configuration file__ to bundle your project.
+Nevertheless, it is [incredibly configurable](/configuration) to better fit your needs.

 To get started you only need to understand its __Core Concepts__: